PnP Device Installation Signing Requirements

 Also be aware that for 64-bit versions of Windows Vista and later versions of Windows, the kernel-mode code signing policy further requires that a kernel-mode driver be signed by WHQL or by an SPC.

-For more information about release-signing, see Signing Drivers for Public Release (Windows Vista and Later).
+For more information about release-signing, see Signing Drivers for Public Release.

-In Windows Vista and later versions of Windows, a driver must have a WHQL test signature or must be signed by a test certificate.
-For more information about test-signing drivers, see Signing Drivers during Development and Test (Windows Vista and Later).
+In 64-bit versions of Windows Vista and later versions of Windows, a driver must have a WHQL test signature or must be signed by a test certificate.
+For more information about test-signing drivers, see Signing Drivers during Development and Test.